hse-spb-2021-cpp/lectures/10-211117/05-shared-library/plan.md

 Exact flags, naming conventions are not unified as well.

 Typically everything comes from C, not C++.
-Other languages have their own mechanisms (e.g. `imports` in Java/Python).
+Other languages have their own mechanisms (e.g. `import`s in Java/Python).

 ## Static library
 A bunch of translation units embedded into your executable.